ctrautma/RHEL_NIC_QUALIFICATION/README.md

 ### Add the packages we need
-We need _"Red Hat Enterprise Linux Fast Datapath 7"_ for Open vSwitch, and _"Red Hat Virtualization 4"_ for Qemu.
+We need _"Red Hat Enterprise Linux Fast Datapath 7"_ for Open vSwitch, _"RHEL Extras"_ for dpdk rpms, and _"Red Hat Virtualization 4"_ for Qemu.
 If you do not have access to these repositories, please contact your Red Had representative.

 ```
 subscription-manager repos --enable=rhel-7-fast-datapath-rpms
 subscription-manager repos --enable=rhel-7-server-rhv-4-mgmt-agent-rpms
+subscription-manager repos --enable rhel-7-server-extras-rpms
 ```